Lived Experts Action Panel (LEAP)

 Braeden

 Braeden is a young adult who has lived experience in the Division of Youth Services (DYS).
 While in DYS, Braeden achieved certificates related to running a victim empathy group, dog training, and Servsafe management (which is a nationally-accredited food management program).
 He enjoys baking!
 He is passionate about the rehabilitation of committed youth.
 He advocates for stakeholders and laws to view DYS as a treatment provider rather than a correctional system.
 Braeden hopes for equal opportunities for expungement for all committed youth.
-Braeden has completed courses at Colorado State University Pueblo and will transfer to the University of Washington for Applied Sciences.
+Braeden has completed courses at Colorado State University Pueblo and will transfer to a university in Washington for Applied Sciences.
 Braeden hopes his efforts in LEAP will contribute to statutory and practice changes related to juvenile adjudications.